Become a Texas Notary

 To become a notary in Texas, you must:

-- Purchase a $10,000 surety bond.
+3. Purchase a four-year, $10,000 surety bond.
 State employees are exempt from the bond requirement and must complete Form 2301-NB instead of Form 2301.

-- Submit the notary application, attachments regarding your criminal convictions (if any), and a $21 filing fee to the Texas Secretary of State, Notary Public Unit.
+4. Submit the notary application, additional documents regarding any criminal convictions (if applicable), and a $21 filing fee to the Texas Secretary of State, Notary Public Unit.

-- Take an oath of office before a notary public upon receipt of the notary public commission.
-If you provided an email address on your notary application, the notary public commission will be emailed to you.
+5. Take an oath of office before a notary public upon receipt of the notary public commission.
+The notary public commission will be emailed to you by the Texas Secretary of State.

 Who can become a notary public in Texas?

-To become a notary in Texas, you must meet the following requirements:
+To become a notary public in Texas, you must meet the following eligibility requirements:

 Note: 1 Tex.
 Admin.
 Code §87.10(c) states, “A crime involving moral turpitude includes the commission of a crime involving dishonesty, fraud, deceit, misrepresentation, deliberate violence, moral depravity, or that reflects adversely on the applicant's honesty, trustworthiness, or fitness as a notary public, which may include, but not be limited to: